salahnomad/salahnomad.github.io/content/money-freedom/jbala-resilience-quartet/index.md

 3.  **Aberoo Dawns:** Daily sunrise intention-setting with mint tea.
 4.  **Asallas Fridays:** A digital sunset at 7 PM sharp—the evening is for candles, not screens.

-During the pandemic lockdown in Ksar El-Kébir (Chapter 14), this rhythm saved me.
+During the pandemic lockdown in Ksar El-Kébir, this rhythm saved me.
 When my product business evaporated (Anezzar's flood), I contained my frantic energy (Tagra), anchored myself in my morning rituals (Aberoo), and let new ideas regenerate in the offline darkness (Asallas).
 This very blog grew from that fertile Asallas.

 ---